Skip to content

 Project vs Retainer, Which is the Best Long-Term Video Strategy?

-Most video production companies offer monthly payment plans and bulk purchase discounts to lock in lower rates over time.
-Instead of paying a la carte pricing for each new video, you can purchase a package of 10, 25, or 50+ videos upfront.
-This enables you to get deeply discounted pricing, often 40-60% off the single video rate.
+Most video production companies offer monthly payment plans and bulk discounts to lock in lower rates.
+Instead of paying a la carte pricing for each new video, you can purchase a package of 10, 25, or 50+ videos and pay monthly.
+This enables you to get deeply discounted prices, often 40-60% off the single video rate.

 For example, if producing two 3-minute educational or branding video each month costing $2,000 per video, that’s $48,000 for a full year of weekly videos.
 But if you purchase a 24-video package upfront for $30,000, your cost per video is only $1,250 instead of $2,000.
 You save $18,000 overall and still have the same consistent video presence.
 That’s a cost saving of almost 37.5%.

 Monthly payment plans allow you to spread out the package price over 6, 12, or 24 months.
 So that $30,000 package could be split into 12 monthly payments of $2,500.
-This makes the large upfront investment in video production more affordable for your practice.
+This makes the large upfront investment more affordable.

-The key takeaway is that buying videos in bulk secures discounted rates and locks in those savings long-term.
+The takeaway here is that buying videos in bulk secures discounted rates and locks in more savings long-term.
 You reduce expenses while still sticking to your monthly video content schedule for an entire year.
 It’s a smarter financial move than paying full price each time.

-Videos and other marketing tools function as business assets that accumulate value over time.
-A consistent library of video content builds authority, trust, and engagement with both current and prospective clients.
-The more videos you have, the more opportunities there are for current and future clients to discover your brand online.
+Videos and other marketing tools function as assets that accumulate value over time.
+A consistent library of video content builds authority, trust, and engagement with both current and new patients.
+The more videos you have, the more opportunities there are for current and future patients to discover your brand.

 Getting the Most from Your Video Investment